 Learning experiences will be achieved by students working alongside an experienced Business Teacher (Program Coordinator) - incorporating delivery of a range of projects and services within the school community.
 This may include: fundraising projects; health promotion programs; community events and micro business set-up and management.
-Students may also be exposed to the EarthMovers Foundation - a project that helps young teenagers to create solutions to local and global issues.
+Students may also be exposed to the Binnacle Boss Competition - a project that encourages young entrepreneurs to start up business.
 Students will also be required to do Structured Work Placement in the Unity College Co-Op.